suryanshmak/hyperskill-go-projects/coffee-machine/README.md

 ### About this project
 This project simulates a virtual coffee machine.
 The first and second stages are quite simple so I haven't posted the code for them.

+## I would highly recommend you to take the JetBrains Academy Go Project Course

 It runs on 4 ingredients:
 - Milk
 - Water